The best camera bags of 2023

 Q: How do you transport camera lenses?

 The best way to transport camera lenses is in a camera bag with padded dividers that fit snuggly around the lens to keep it from jostling about.
 If you aren’t using a camera bag, we highly suggested a protective wrap to keep it safe.
-And if you are really particular, you can keep your lenses wrapped in microfiber to keep away.
+And if you are really particular, you can keep your lenses wrapped in microfiber to keep dust away.

 Q: How much does a camera bag cost?

 The price of camera bags varies wildly, though most fall between $100 and $200, depending on size and features.
-Larger bags and those with extreme protection for your camera will cost more, with some even priced close to $500.
+Larger bags and those with protection for your camera will cost more, with some even priced close to $500.
 Smaller bags or those that aren’t as protective will be more affordable.

 Final thoughts on the best camera bag